Abhay5464/CSS-Project-Navigation-Bar-/READme.md

 # Features

-1. Custom sidebar navigation with:
+1. Custom sidebar navigation with: <br/>
-    a.
-Icons for sections like Gallery, Shortcuts, Events, and more.
+   &nbsp;&nbsp; a.
+Icons for sections like Gallery, Shortcuts, Events, and more.<br/>
-    b.
+   &nbsp;&nbsp; b.
 Social media links at the bottom.
 3. Background image integration for an aesthetic look.
 4. Interactive toggle mechanism using checkboxes for buttons.
 5. Responsive and user-friendly design.